ntulshibagwale/plate-depth-classification/README.md

 **[Identifying Acoustic Emission Depth in Plate-like Structures](https://link.springer.com/article/10.1007/s40192-026-00470-5)**

+If you have any questions about the repository, implementation, or dataset organization, please feel free to reach out.

+**Nick Tulshibagwale**
+ntulshibagwale@ucsb.edu

+## Repository Organization

+The `run_ml_experiments.py` script is the primary entry point for training and evaluating the machine learning and deep learning models described in the paper.

+The repository is organized as follows:

+- `load_in_feature_vectors.py` – Helper functions for extracting features from acoustic emission waveforms.
+- `waves/` – Core package containing utilities for feature extraction, data loading, model definitions, training, evaluation, visualization, and Weights & Biases integration.
+- `coupling/coupling_individual/` – Original AE waveforms grouped by individual sensor coupling condition.
+- `distance/distance_individual/` – Original AE waveforms grouped by individual source-to-sensor distance.
+- `coupling/stratified/` – Coupling dataset reorganized into the training and testing splits used for 10-fold cross-validation.
+- `distance/stratified/` – Distance dataset reorganized into the training and testing splits used for 10-fold cross-validation.

+For each fold, waveforms from nine experimental conditions are combined to form the training set, while the remaining condition is held out as the test set.
+This process is repeated until every coupling condition or source location has served as the test set exactly once.

 ### 3-Class Acoustic Emission Classification Datasets

 The models were trained and evaluated using two benchmark datasets consisting of acoustic emission (AE) waveforms generated from pencil-lead break (PLB) experiments on an aluminum plate.
 Each waveform belongs to one of three classes corresponding to the source depth: